What Is a Vet Assistant and What Do Vet Assistants Do?

 2

-With the recent explosion of organic pet foods, hand-sewn costumes, and psychiatric medicines for people’s furry, feathered, and scaly companions, it’s clear that pets hold a privileged position in many homes.
+With the recent explosion of organic pet foods, hand-sewn costumes, and psychiatric medicines for people’s furry, feathered, and scaly companions, it’s clear that pets hold a privileged position in many households.
 In fact, an annual survey by American Pet Products Association (APPA 2021-2022) found that 70 percent of US households have pets (which equates to 90.5 million homes), up from 56 percent in 1988.
-In 2022, the U.S. pet industry market size hit a new high: $136.8 billion dollars.
-This number is projected to hit record highs in 2023.

-This investment isn’t all indulgent – having a pet is a physical and mental health metric.
-The Centers for Disease Control (CDC 2022) has repeatedly emphasized the positive effects of animals on lowering people’s blood pressure, cholesterol, triglyceride levels, increased physical activity, and fewer feelings of loneliness.
+The Centers for Disease Control (CDC) has repeatedly emphasized the positive effects of animals on lowering people’s blood pressure, cholesterol, triglyceride levels, and feelings of loneliness.
 Becoming a veterinary assistant can be a fulfilling option for animal lovers seeking a career with minimal training.

-So what is a veterinary assistant?
+So, what is a veterinary assistant?
 And what do these animal care specialists do?
-According to O*NET (2022)—a data organization affiliated with the US Department of Labor—vet assistants are on the front lines of animal caretaking, taking on responsibilities such as managing the everyday needs of animals (e.g., feeding, bathing, exercising); restraining animals during examinations and procedures; assisting with non-invasive medical procedures; disinfecting cages and kennels; scheduling medical appointments with pet-owners; sterilizing equipment and surgical rooms; monitoring veterinary patients’ health status (e.g., taking weight or temperature); and educating pet-owners.
+According to O*NET (2024)—a data organization affiliated with the US Department of Labor—vet assistants are on the front lines of animal caretaking, taking on responsibilities such as managing the everyday needs of animals (e.g., feeding, bathing, exercising), restraining animals during examinations and procedures, assisting with non-invasive medical procedures, disinfecting cages and kennels, scheduling medical appointments with pet-owners, sterilizing equipment and surgical rooms, monitoring veterinary patients’ health status (e.g., taking weight or temperature), and educating pet-owners.

 While veterinary technicians and technologists may need state registration, certification, or licensure in addition to a two- to four-year degree prior to seeking employment, veterinary assistants require less formal training.